yurbika/Thai-Food/README.md

 </br>

 <p>
-I copied from the target website the menu and created my own dataset.
-After that,
+I copied from the target website a part of the menu and created my own dataset.
+Thus, I programmed a scalable menu website.
+Which is also responsiv and supports rotation.

-to managing state, sayu-real-estate has everything.
-Continued with creating a data-set for the website, which contained to work with an api (unsplash).
-After building the sekleton of the program i started with implementing state management.
-To round up the project i styled everything responsiv with scss and converted to styled.components.
+I tested the website with chrome vox and to ensure also a pleasing expierince for people with disabilities!

 </p>

 </br>

+## <div name="design"> 🔱 Design </div>

+<p>The design was about establishing an thai ambience.
+Colors were chosen by restaurante logo and a adjusted a little bit to thailands color platte.
+Also the font supports the tropic enviroment.
 I started with a moodboard in adobe xd and structured a visuale plan for me.
 Created the background, recreated the logo,searched for fitting svgs.

-## <div name="design"> 🔱 Design </div>

-<p> The Design is about understanding the fundamentals and appling them.
-In the process of creating the prototype, i wanted to create a modern and welcoming setup.The colours are picked in awareness of the theory of colours to build a warm and trustworthy reputation of Sayu.
-A fluid UI rounds everything up.</p>
+I worked with AI to adjust the svgs for my purpose.
+Also created the background myself, which represents the lotus in the top down view.
+The big lotus svg a accompanies through out the whole website, to ensure a perfectly clean and beautiful view.</p>

 | Color        | Hex                                                                |
 | ------------ | ------------------------------------------------------------------ |